nathancahill/clearbit-intercom/README.md

 ## Clearbit - Intercom.io Integration

-Automatically note a user's employment and company metrics on Intercom.io.
+Automatically note a user's employment and company metrics on Intercom.io via [Clearbit](https://clearbit.com/).

 ![](http://i.imgur.com/CBzmn2B.png)

 ### Usage

+Sign up for a Clearbit API key: [clearbit.com](https://clearbit.com/)

 Add a Webhook Integation in Intercom.io for the User Created event.
 The format of the URL is: